How to photograph waterfalls

 | GND filter | Rectangular | Lee | Depends on the light | Kit 3 GND filters 0.3 / 0.6, 0.9 |

-- A remote control: At the same time that you are going to use a tripod, the purchase of a remote control will be necessary.
-You won’t go broke here and there are simple models starting at 15€ that work very well.
-Again, it’s fine if you don’t have it at first, and you can always use the 10s timer on your camera.
-But for the price, it would be a shame to go without it, wouldn’t it?
+- A remote control: if you’re going to use a tripod, buying a remote control is also very useful.
+It won’t break the bank, and there are simple models starting at around €15 that work very well.
+Again, it’s fine if you don’t have one at first, and you can always use the 10-second timer on your camera.
+But for the price, it would be a shame to go without one, wouldn’t it?

 Written by Sylvain PONS